 Great Social Media Site for B2B Networking: LinkedIn

 Marketing on LinkedIn can help you reach a solid professional audience.
-Not only are LinkedIn members typically influential, they also have two times the buying power of those on other social media platforms.
+Not only are LinkedIn members typically influential, but they also have two times the buying power of those on other social media platforms.

 LinkedIn may not be one of the biggest social networks, but it’s certainly one of the most lucrative.

-Because LinkedIn is a social media platform designed specifically for business-to-business networking, it’s not completely free to join and use, with respect to marketing.
+Because LinkedIn is a social media platform designed specifically for business-to-business networking, it’s not completely free to join and use with respect to marketing.
 There are some free basic search features available.
 However, in order to gain full access and make contacts, LinkedIn charges a monthly subscription fee.